That-Ski-Freak/MarkdownPublic/Jumpmania Doc B.md

 - Jump through platforms like terraria, but for all directions
 - slippery tiles?
 - Blocks that fall away / disappear when you step on them
+- localized wind / fan?
 ---
 Items / Extra Abilities
 - Extra dash
 - Bomb
 	- Either press button then countdown/fuse begins, or press button to detonate.
 Either way it should explode on its own when it hits something.
+Prob want a pretty decent radius
 	- 8 direction or all directions for throwing?
 	- When it explodes it launches you pretty quickly away from it, like a dash.
 	- in 1v1 mode it will ragdoll the opponent if they get hit by it, rather than launching them in a direction (which would be really inconsistent)